goatshriek/stumpless/docs/roadmap.md

 [Github page](https://github.com/goatshriek/stumpless).

-## 2.1.0 (next minor release)
- * [ADD] **Filters**
-   While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
-Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.

 ## 2.2.0
  * [ADD] **Target chaining**
    In some cases a log message needs to be sent to multiple destinations, such